Giftedness, Creativity, and Talent Development

 Master’s, doctoral, Sixth-Year in Education, and graduate certificate students must begin their programs with coursework and must maintain registration continuously each semester thereafter (except summer sessions) until all requirements for the degree have been completed.
 Registration may be maintained either by taking coursework for credit or by registering for the non-credit Continuing Registration course called Special Readings at the master’s level (GRAD 5998).
 Non-credit registration requires payment of University fees.
 Enrollment in continuous registration is not required during the summer.

 Permission is required to take our online courses.
-During the fall and spring semesters, complete the pre-registration form at the following link: http://gifted.education.uconn.edu/register-for-an-online-course/.
-A permission number will be emailed to the address you enter on the form.
+During the fall and spring semesters, contact firstname.lastname@example.org, who will email a permission number.

 Comprehensive Exams: Nirvana and SuperComp

 Nirvana, is a computer-based exam.
 This open book simulation draws beyond the skills of a textbook.
 It was developed in response to comments made by former students concerning their preparation for teaching and coordinating enrichment and talent development activities.
 Many students indicated that they had not considered how they would handle various decisions, planning strategies, and programming options when they left our graduate program and started new jobs.
 Nirvana is a series of memos to which you need to respond.
 The memos are based on the implementation of the Schoolwide Enrichment Model in a fictional school district called Nirvana, and you are, essentially, the resident expert.
 Nirvana is based on the practical experiences of many of our graduate students and involves the many types of decisions that might have to be made if you start a new coordinating or teaching position.
 The exam is taken after submission of the practicum project.